What is an intra-abdominal abscess?

 Key points about intra-abdominal abscess

-- An intra-abdominal abscess is a collection of pus or infected fluid that is surrounded by inflamed tissue inside the abdomen
+- An intra-abdominal abscess is a collection of pus or infected fluid that is surrounded by inflamed tissue inside the belly.

-- An intra-abdominal abscess may be caused by bacteria and, if left untreated, the bacteria will multiply and cause inflammation and kill healthy tissue
+- An intra-abdominal abscess may be caused by bacteria.
+If left untreated, the bacteria will multiply and cause inflammation and kill healthy tissue

 - If you've recently had surgery or trauma to an abdominal organ and have other risk factors, such as diabetes or inflammatory bowel disease, be on the lookout for signs of an intra-abdominal abscess.